Skip links

 Search engines now return hundreds of millions of links, being able to tell whether someone was actually looking to buy something rather than just browse through random categories is crucial.

 For example, if you sell shoes, then using the phrase “shoes” might get you higher rankings for shoe-related products.
-On the contrary, using phrases like ”buy shoes” could potentially bring you a customer that already knows what they're after.
+On the contrary, using phrases like ”buy shoes” could potentially bring you a that already knows what they're after.

 Knowing what people are really looking for will also give you the opportunity to compete against brands that offer similar items for less cost.